leanprover/logic_and_proof_lean3/functions_in_lean.rst

    \forall x \; \exists! y \; R(x,y).

-In that case, a logician might use "iota notation,"
+In that case, a logician might use *iota notation*,

 .. math::